 Old Hall is also used as a lecture and collaboration hall for large student meetings and staff professional development.
 We often hold events in multiple spaces at the same time.
 It is the site of collaborative staff meetings and student debates.
-While the Discourse Lab (see Vocational Education Programs) will serve this purpose for some smaller meetings, Old Hall is able to hold an entire school grade level as well as the entire staff of roughly 140 for collaborative work.
+While the Discourse Lab (see Vocational Education Programs) will serve this purpose for some smaller meetings, Old Hall is able to hold an entire school grade level, as well as the entire staff of roughly 140 for collaborative work.

 Whereas the traditional Library Media Center was originally designed with book storage, teacher-directed instruction, and silent study in mind, the Library Learning Commons of the future takes a student-centered, participatory approach.
 Teaching and learning are made visible to all with the use of natural light, glass, and multiple activity zones to support teaching, collaborating, socializing, and creating.
-Furnishings should be adaptable, flexible, and modular to allow for reconfiguring spaces as needs change and they are comfortable and inviting to promote student ownership.
-Comfortable and varied seating, movable shelving that promotes sight lines and maximizes usable floor space, ample outlets, student display space are all integrated into the plan rather than retrofitted as possible.
-The Library Learning Commons showcases collaboration and connectivity, while also including areas for independent study, quiet reflection, and reading, as both are necessary components of a 21st century education.
+Furnishings should be adaptable, flexible, and modular to allow for reconfiguring spaces as needs change.
+Comfortable and varied seating, movable shelving that promotes sight lines and maximizes usable floor space, ample outlets, student display space are all integrated into the plan.
+The Library Learning Commons showcases collaboration, agency, and connectivity, while also including areas for independent study, quiet reflection, and reading, as both are necessary components of a 21st century education.
 It is an incubator for new ideas and discovery, promoting inquiry, exploration, and creation; among staff it supports supporting collegiality, collaboration, and resource sharing between departments.
 It remains centrally located and accessible, the revitalized heart and hub of the new Arlington High School.

 Of the 7,520 sf currently included in the Library Media Center, roughly 1,000 sf are hallway and passage space.
 This space is used for tall perimeter shelving, closed storage, student seating, display space, and acoustic separation.
-We considered a number of standards to calculate the appropriate space for the Library Learning Commons.
-Given the uses we intend for this space and its importance in our educational vision, this was an important effort.
-See the attached Library Learning Commons Needs Assessment for more detail.
-With a 32% increase in enrollment proposed for the target of 1,755, our 7,520 sf space would expand to 9,926 sf.
-With our projected 39% by 2028, the corresponding increase would be 10,077 sf.
+Based on the uses we intend for this space and its importance in our educational vision we considered a number of standards to calculate the appropriate space for the Library Learning Commons., See the attached Library Learning Commons Needs Assessment for more detail (Attachment 3).
+With a 32% increase in enrollment projected for the target of 1,755, our 7,520 sf space would need to expand to 9,926 sf.
+With our projected 39% by 2027, the corresponding increase would be 10,077 sf.
 Given that the space is too small, we propose a Library Learning Commons space of 10,500 sf.
 This will help us to accommodate multiple classes with room for personalized learning, projects, independent study, and work during unassigned time.
 This larger space will be necessary to absorb some of the functions of Old Hall, as a large study space and meeting space for large groups (up to 450 students).